Dparker1990/Ansible/README.md

 Or install it yourself as:

-    $ gem install ansible-rails
+    $ gem install transmitter

 ## Usage

-To use Ansible, simply create a routable action in your controller that will represent the event source for transmitting the Server-Sent Events, and then use the `transmit` method to send accross an event and data payload to the client.
+To use Transmitter, simply create a routable action in your controller that will represent the event source for transmitting the Server-Sent Events, and then use the `transmit` method to send accross an event and data payload to the client.

 The first arguement to `transmit` is the event name, the second arguement is amount of time between the client attempting to re-establish connection (in milliseconds), and the last argument is a hash containing the data that should be sent to the client.